carepass/code-samples/CSync_ASP_MVC3/README.md

 Sample Applications
 ----------------------------------------------------------------
-Sample applications are available and implement were implemented in the following languages.
+Sample applications are available in the following languages.
 + Ruby / Ruby on Rails
 + C# / ASP.NET MV3
 + Python